thosgood/this-weeks-finds/markdown/151-200/week167.md

 In short, to measure distances accurately this way, our clocks must be heavy.

-We\'ve used quantum mechanics.
-Now let\'s put gravity into the picture!
+We've used quantum mechanics.
+Now let's put gravity into the picture!
-If our clocks are *too* heavy they\'ll collapse into a black hole, ruining the experiment.
+If our clocks are *too* heavy they'll collapse into a black hole, ruining the experiment.
 This puts a limit on our ability to measure distances accurately.

-To get somewhere with this idea, let\'s assume the distance x is basically the size of our whole experimental apparatus.
-This must exceed the Schwarzschild radius for the mass m, or we\'ll get a black hole, so we need:
+To get somewhere with this idea, let's assume the distance x is basically the size of our whole experimental apparatus.
+This must exceed the Schwarzschild radius for the mass m, or we'll get a black hole, so we need:

     x > G m / c2.

-Plugging this into the right-hand side of (\*), we get
+Plugging this into the right-hand side of (*), we get

     m > ħ G m / c3 dx2